fossasia/eventyay-tickets/doc/administrator/configure.rst

 The redis section
 -----------------

-If a redis server is configured, pretalx can use it for locking, caching and session storage to speed up various operations.
+If you configure a redis server, pretalx can use it for locking, caching and session storage to speed up operations.
 You will need to install ``django_redis``.

 ``location``
 ~~~~~~~~~~~~